express-in-code-game/excode-design/README.md

 # Death Star Game

+- the game, multiplayer, ever non-commercial money-free space and e-sports

 ## first things first: project and money

 [Q] "you're an indiot! why not monetize the project?"